moroii69/proofly/SECURITY.md

 ## Overview

-This project, **Proofly**, is a versatile receipt generator offering invoice creation, tax calculations, multi-currency support, PDF exports, bulk generation, and barcode integration.
-The project ensures data security and protects sensitive information during interactions.
+**Proofly** is a robust receipt generator designed to offer professional-grade features, including invoice creation, tax calculations, multi-currency support, PDF exports, bulk generation, and barcode integration.
+Data security is a cornerstone of this project, ensuring sensitive information is protected throughout all interactions.

 ## Reporting a Vulnerability

-If you discover a security vulnerability in this project, please follow these steps:
+To maintain the integrity of the project, we encourage responsible disclosure of any security vulnerabilities.
+If you identify an issue, please follow the steps below:

-1. **Do not disclose the issue publicly.** Instead, contact the repository maintainers directly.
+1. **Do not disclose the vulnerability publicly.**
+   Instead, contact the maintainers directly to ensure a prompt resolution.

+2. **Submit a report:**
-2. Open an issue on the repository or send an email to **kurosen930@gmail.com**.
+   - Open an issue on the repository (mark it as sensitive if possible).
+   - Alternatively, send an email to **kurosen930@gmail.com**.

+3. **Include details:**
-3. Provide clear steps to reproduce and any potential fixes or patches.
+   Provide clear steps to reproduce the vulnerability, its potential impact, and any suggested patches or fixes.

 ## Code Security

-We prioritize secure coding practices to mitigate common vulnerabilities, such as:
+We adhere to best practices in secure software development, implementing measures to mitigate common vulnerabilities:

-- **Injection Attacks**: All input data is sanitized before processing.
+- **Injection Attacks:** Input data is rigorously sanitized before processing.
-- **Cross-Site Scripting (XSS)**: User input is escaped to prevent XSS.
+- **Cross-Site Scripting (XSS):** All user inputs are escaped to prevent execution of malicious scripts.
-- **Cross-Site Request Forgery (CSRF)**: Security tokens are used to prevent CSRF attacks.
+- **Cross-Site Request Forgery (CSRF):** Security tokens are integrated to safeguard against CSRF attacks.

-## Dependencies
+## Dependency Management

-This project uses third-party libraries.
-Ensure that these dependencies are up-to-date and monitor for any vulnerabilities.

-- Use **npm audit** to check for outdated or insecure dependencies.
+The project relies on third-party libraries.
+To maintain security, we recommend:

+- Running `npm audit` regularly to identify and resolve any vulnerabilities in dependencies.
-- Follow security updates for all dependencies and apply patches as needed.
+- Monitoring security updates for all third-party libraries and applying patches promptly.

 ## Secrets Management

-Sensitive information such as API keys and environment variables should not be committed directly to the repository.
-Instead, store secrets securely using GitHub Secrets, and use environment variables in your codebase.
+Sensitive data, such as API keys and environment variables, must not be included in the repository.
+Instead:

+- Use **GitHub Secrets** or equivalent tools for secure storage.
+- Access secrets through environment variables in your application code.

 ## Access Control

+We enforce strict access control policies to safeguard the project:

-- Protect sensitive branches (e.g., `main`, `production`) with **branch protection rules**.
+- **Branch Protection:** Sensitive branches (e.g., `main`, `production`) are protected by rules requiring reviews and status checks before merging.
-- Restrict permissions for collaborators and ensure access to sensitive parts of the project is granted based on the principle of least privilege.
+- **Least Privilege Principle:** Collaborator permissions are restricted to minimize access to sensitive components.

 ## Secure Deployments

+To ensure secure and reliable deployments:

-- Use CI/CD tools to ensure all tests pass and security scans are run before deployment.
+- Integrate CI/CD pipelines to run tests and security scans before deploying changes.
-- Enable HTTPS for all environments to encrypt data during transmission.
+- Enable HTTPS for all environments to secure data during transmission.

 ## Licensing

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the **MIT License**.
+For more details, refer to the [LICENSE](LICENSE) file.

 ## Acknowledgements

-We thank all contributors and the open-source community for helping make this project more secure.
+We extend our gratitude to contributors and the open-source community for their invaluable support in enhancing the security and quality of this project.